Security engineer at

 (a Samsung Company)

 , working on embedded product security.
-I also have experience (and interest) in software engineering.

 I graduated with a bachelors of science and engineering in computer science from

 in 2018.
 If you're interested in the courses I took, and what I thought of them, see courses